What is a penetration test and why should you arrange one for your system?

 Preparing for and requesting a pentest

 Penetration tests are divided into three main phases: pre-engagement, engagement, and post-engagement.
-The pre-engagement phase determines what will be tested, and how.
-Before those two things can be determined, it is best to prepare by answering the following questions:
+The pre-engagement phase determines what will be tested, what testing will be performed, and when.
+Before those three things can be determined, it is best to prepare by answering the following questions:

 - How well understood is the system to be tested, both technically and operationally?